backstage/backstage/docs/frontend-system/architecture/01-index.md

 ### Extension Overrides

 In addition to the built-in extensions and extensions provided by plugins, it is also possible to install extension overrides.
 This is a collection of extensions with high priority that can replace existing extensions.
-They can for example be used to override an individual extension provided by a plugin, or install a completely new extensions, such as a new app theme.
+They can for example be used to override an individual extension provided by a plugin, or install a completely new extension, such as a new app theme.

 ### Utility APIs